DDDDD AAAAA EEEEEEE DDDDD AAAAA L U U SSSSS

 NEW FEATURES

-A list of new features in Daedalus 3.4, which means new commands and settings that weren’t present in the previous version:
+A list of new features in Daedalus 3.4 and 3.5, which means new commands and settings that weren’t present in previous versions:

 1. Sphere Mazes: The new “Create / Omega (Shapes) / Omicron (Sphere)” menu command will create a Maze on the surface of a sphere.
 They are most similar to the existing “Theta (Circle)” Mazes that are disk shaped, except here the Maze is by default drawn flattened.
 That means passages at the top and bottom which map to the top and bottom of the sphere are wider, because they map to the smaller radius polar areas.
 To actually see the Maze in sphere form, turn on “Create / Create Settings / Omega (Shapes) / Make Wireframe Also”, which will also create a 3D spherical wireframe in memory of the Maze.